Services and Facilities

 - Movies, streams, software updates, and other ways of high data usage are not possible

 It will be our pleasure to receive your suggestions and inquiries on our hotline (01270000066) or email (firstname.lastname@example.org).
-Please, do not hesitate to contact us, and download the AUC mobile application for easy accessible bus schedules and notifications on the subscribed routes.
+Do not hesitate to contact us, and download the AUC mobile application for easy accessible bus schedules and notifications on the subscribed routes.

 For department visitors, AUC offers carpool and on-campus club cart services.
 Visitors can reserve a vehicle and driver for trips inside or outside Cairo, a club cart for transportation within the campus through the host department.

 AUC’s main cashier is located in the Administration Building on the ground floor in room G027.
 Working hours: 9:00 am – 2:00 pm